 To find out what broadcast stations are available in your area, go to FCC DTV Reception Maps and enter your zip code.
 You will see all broadcast stations available through an antenna, as well as the distance each tower is from your home address.
 The distance is important because when you shop for antennas, you’ll want to make sure the antenna has enough power to reach the signal from your favorite broadcast station tower.

 We searched for top-rated antennas and found a few worth mentioning below.
 You can also utilize the geek experts at Best Buy to help if you are unsure of which one would be best for you.
-You will also need to consider if your antenna needs to be a window or set unit or be placed in the attic or on the roof, depending on terrain and distance to your favorite broadcast stations.
+You will also need to consider whether your antenna should be a window or set unit, or if it should be placed in the attic or on the roof, depending on the terrain and distance to your favorite broadcast stations.

 Highly Rated HDTV Antennas